mlinreallife/blog/content/posts/press_review_13.md

 date: 2021-03-01T07:01:10+02:00
 draft: false
 images: [blue_green.gif]
 description: Kubernetes is a tool.
-The concepts that are around this one are important: zero downtime deployment, containers orchestration, scaling, etc. They help to deploy safely and then to get solid ML systems.
+The concepts that are around this one are interesting: zero downtime deployment, containers orchestration, scaling, etc. They help to deploy safely and then to get solid ML systems.
 It's relevant to understand these concepts.
 This week, I would like to highlight some of them through different resources.
 ---

 <!-- Begin Mailchimp Signup Form -->